munificent/craftinginterpreters/book/optimization.md

 ### Benchmarks

-When we add new functionality, we validate correctness by writing tests -- Lox programs that use a feature and pass if the VM behaves property.
-This lets us pin down behavior and ensure we don't break existing features when we add new ones.
+When we add new functionality, we validate correctness by writing tests -- Lox programs that use a feature and validate the VM's behavior.
+Tests pin down semantics and ensure we don't break existing features when we add new ones.
 We have similar needs when it comes to performance:

 1. How do we validate that an optimization *does* improve performance and by how much?

 2. How do we ensure that other unrelated changes don't *regress* performance?

-The Lox programs we write for to accomplish those are *benchmarks*.
+The Lox programs we write to accomplish those goals are **benchmarks**.
 These are carefully crafted programs that stress some part of the language implementation.
 They measure not *what* the program does, but how <span name="much">*long*</span> it takes to do it.

 <aside name="much">

 Most benchmarks measure running time.
-But, of course, you'll eventually find yourself needing to write benchmarks that measure memory allocation, how much time is spent in the garbage collector, start up time, etc.
+But, of course, you'll eventually find yourself needing to write benchmarks that measure memory allocation, how much time is spent in the garbage collector, start-up time, etc.

 </aside>

 By measuring the performance of a benchmark before and after a change, you can see what your change does.
-When you land an optimization, all of the tests should behave the exact same as they did before, but hopefully the benchmarks run faster.
+When you land an optimization, all of the tests should behave exactly the same as they did before, but hopefully the benchmarks run faster.

 Once you have an entire <span name="js">*suite*</span> of benchmarks, you can measure not just *that* an optimization changes performance, but on which *kinds* of code.
-Sometimes you'll find that some benchmarks get faster while others get slower.
+Often you'll find that some benchmarks get faster while others get slower.
 Then you have to make hard decisions about what kinds of code your language implementation optimizes for.

 The suite of benchmarks you choose to write is a key part of that decision.
 In the same way that your tests encode your choices around what correct behavior